-If you find that eating healthy food takes too much time, get a copy of my ebook, The Busy Mom’s Guide to Healthy Family Meals, which includes 24 fast and healthy breakfasts, lunches and dinners, plus 22 tips and hacks for prepping and cooking real food quickly and easily.
+If you find that eating healthy food takes too much time, get a copy of my ebook, Quick.
+Healthy.
+Delicious.
+Simple Meal Solutions for Busy Moms and Hungry Families, which includes 24 fast and healthy breakfasts, lunches and dinners, plus 22 tips and hacks for prepping and cooking real food quickly and easily.
 (Use the code FRIEND25 to save 25% off at checkout.)

 - Piccardi N and Manissier P. Nutrition and nutritional supplementation: Impact on skin health and beauty.
 Dermatoendocrinology 2009; 1(5): 271–274.